What's going on with the campaign and in Douglas County.

 Tim Dietz joined community leaders and project partners for the Topping Out ceremony at the new Castle Rock Sports Complex — a milestone marking the placement of the highest structural beam on the building.

 Projects like this don't just happen.
-They take vision, accountability, and leaders who show up.
-Tim was proud to be there alongside the team that's bringing another first-class family amenity to Douglas County.
+They take vision, accountability, and leaders who show up — Tim was there when this project broke ground back in October 2025, and five months later he was proud to stand alongside the team placing the highest beam on another first-class family amenity for Douglas County.

 March 25, 2026